CaptainChicky/My-Repository-Overview/README.md

 3) Learn mode C family language and get better at Rust.

 ### Hi there!
 It's me, Chicky 😋!
 - 🛠 I am an ameatur coder.
-I dabble with webdev languages like js, some shell languages like VBScript and PowerShell, along with Rust and C#.
+I dabble with webdev languages like js, some shell languages like PowerShell, along with Rust, Python, and C#.
 Wanting to learn more languages and will try to find the time to do that 🤣.
 - 🐦 I like birds and science.
 Astronomy 🤔 perhaps.
 Music is good too.
 - 😄 Pronouns: amogusඞඞඞඞඞඞඞඞඞඞඞ
 - 💼 I created shitty things that somehow magically work and I don't even know why.